pgcrumley/Controllers/SerialArduinoGpio/README.md

 # Serial Arduino GPIO Controller

-This software, when used with an Arduino connected to a USB serial port on a Raspberry Pi, Windows, or other type of system.
-The software allows the controlling system to read and set the values of most GPIO pins on the Arduino.  (pins 0 and 1 are used by the serial port function).
+When used with an Arduino connected to a USB serial port on a Raspberry Pi, Windows, or other type of system, this software allows the controlling system to read and set the values of GPIO pins 2 through 13 on the Arduino.  (pins 0 and 1 are used by the serial port function).
 It is also possible to read the values of the analog pins.

 Since the Arduino gets power from the USB connection no extra power supply is needed.
-This arrangement allows the controlling system to control powered devices with a less direct connection to hazardous voltages.
+This arrangement allows the controlling system to control devices with a less direct connection to potentially hazardous voltages.

 The use of USB allows relatively long distances between the controlling system and the controlled device.
 (e.g. some USB extenders can
 reach 100 meters).
-One may also have many GPIO ports on a single controlling system by connecting many Arduinos (each supports 12 GPIO pins and 6 or more analog signala) to USB ports.
+One may also have many GPIO ports on a single controlling system by connecting many Arduinos via USB ports as each Arduino supports 12 GPIO pins and 6 or more analog signals

 The python code provides a simple interface to the functions, allowing one to set a pin HIGH (which puts the pin in INPUT_PULLUP mode) or